sudeepraja/sudeepraja.github.io/_posts/2016-05-19-Random-BST.md

 The time complexity for constructing the tree would be $$O(n \log n)$$.
 The worst case height of the tree would be $$ \log_{3/2} n = O(\log n)$$.

 The algorithm presented above is Las Vegas.
 Is there a [Monte Carlo Algorithm](https://en.wikipedia.org/wiki/Monte_Carlo_algorithm) for constructing a well balanced BST?

+A very simple Monte Carlo algorithm would be: